Hey Love (bar): Sleigh Love

 Hey Love has hosted a seasonal pop-up called Sleigh Love.
 The interior is decorated with Christmas lights, ornaments, and Santa Claus memorabilia, and the menu included ceviche, layered taco bowls, Cinnamon Toast Crunch Spanish coffee, eggnog slushies, and hot buttered rum.
 The Toboggan Time is a variation of a frozen Irish coffee with a Rumple Minze float, whipped cream, and sprinkles of candy cane.
 On December 21, 2023, Sleigh Love hosted Festivus for the Rest of Us, described by Eater Portland as a "celebration for those of the Seinfeldian faith, with a special food menu referencing famous moments from the show" such as matzo ball soup and fried kosher wieners.

 Reception

 In 2018, Hey Love was nominated in the Bar of the Year and Most Beautiful Restaurant of the Year categories of Eater Portlands annual Eater Awards.
 Hey Love was also included in the website's 2025 list of Portland's best brunch restaurants.
 Katrina Yentch included the business in Eater Portlands 2025 overview of the best restaurants in Buckman.

 Hey Love won in the Best Cocktail Lounge category and was a runner-up in the Best Date Bar category of Willamette Weeks annual readers' poll in 2020.
-It placed second in the same poll's Best Cocktail Bar category in 2022.
+It placed second and won in the same poll's Best Cocktail Bar category in 2022 and 2025, respectively.
 Hey Love was named the nation's best hotel bar at Tales of the Cocktail's Spirited Awards in 2023.